-This permit in no way removes or modifies the responsibility for an operator with control of the facility or activity from which the discharge originates to obtain separate CDPS or NPDES permit coverage or report spills when required in accordance with the Colorado Water Quality Control Act, Regulation 5 CCR1002-61.
-An “operator” is the person or entity who is responsible for the overall operation of the facility or activity from which the associated discharge originates.
+This permit in no way removes or modifies the responsibility for an owner or operator with control of the facility or activity from which the discharge originates to obtain separate CDPS or NPDES permit coverage or report when required in accordance with the Colorado Water Quality Control Act, Regulation 5 CCR 1002-61.

 Discharges that meet any of the following conditions, at the time of the effective date of the permit authorization, are not eligible for coverage under this permit:

 The following are excluded from being part of the MS4: discharges from conveyances for which the flow is irrigation return flow, agricultural stormwater runoff, or a combination thereof; or water that is used for supplying irrigation water to irrigated land.
-“Irrigation return flow” is tailwater, tile drainage, or surfaced groundwater flow from irrigated land.
+Irrigation return flow is tailwater, tile drainage, or surfaced groundwater flow from irrigated land.
 Irrigation return flow (which includes surface and subsurface water that leaves a crop field following irrigation of that field) and agricultural stormwater runoff do not require NPDES permits, as they are exempted from the Clean Water Act.

 A permittee has the option to exclude from coverage under this permit portions of the MS4 where the flow is a combination of stormwater and irrigation return flow, and the majority of the flow is irrigation return flow or agricultural stormwater runoff.
-To exclude these portions of the MS4 from coverage under this permit, the permittee must identify in the permittee’s application or a subsequent application supplement the portions of the MS4 for which the flow is a combination of stormwater and irrigation return flow, and the majority of the flow is irrigation return flow or agricultural stormwater runoff.
-These portions of the MS4 must also be listed in the permit certification issued by the Division.
+To exclude these portions of the MS4 from coverage under this permit: 1) the permittee must identify these areas in the permittee’s application or a subsequent application supplement; and 2) these portions of the MS4 must be listed in the permit certification issued by the Water Quality Control Division (division).

 The discharge is to a receiving water designated as outstanding waters, in accordance with Section 31.8(a) of Regulation 31.
 Outstanding waters is a type of designation.
-“Outstanding waters” are designated by the Water Quality Control Commission.
-These permittees must apply for coverage under another general permit or under an individual permit.

-The discharge is from an MS4 operated by the City and County of Denver, City of Aurora, City of Lakewood, City of Colorado Springs, or Colorado Department of Transportation (large and medium MS4s).
-These permittees must apply for coverage under another general permit or an individual permit.

-The discharge is from a parcel or area that is not under the jurisdictional authority of the permittee.

-The discharge is from areas covered by non-standard MS4s unless those lands are included within the permittee’s MS4 permit by agreement.

-The discharge is from an area adjacent to a state water that IS NOT owned or operated by the permittee for the purpose of managing flood plains, stream banks, and channels for conveyance of stormwater flows.

-3. Permit Area
+A permittee may exclude a previously unpermitted portion of their MS4 if that MS4 portion serves a maximum daily user population of less than 1,000 and the non-standard MS4 provides the division with assurance that the non-standard MS4 will abide by city, county, or quasi-governmental organization acting on behalf of a city or county, MS4 program requirements.
+To exclude these portions of the MS4 from coverage under this permit: 1), the permittee must identify in the permittee’s application or a subsequent application supplement the portions of the MS4 which will be subject to the city, county, or quasi-governmental MS4 program and 2) the permittee must provide a written agreement in the permittee’s application or a subsequent application supplement.
+The agreement must be signed by both the non-standard MS4 and the city, county, or quasi-governmental MS4 permittee and must acknowledge that the non-standard MS4 owner/operator agrees to abide by the city, county, or quasi-governmental MS4 program, including acceptance of enforcement authority.

+Jurisdictional Boundary

-This permit covers all areas designated by the Water Quality Control Division (Division) of the Colorado Department of Public Health and Environment within the boundaries of the municipality identified in the certification that are served by, or contribute to, municipal separate storm sewers owned or operated by the municipality that discharge to state waters.
-The certification issued to each permittee will specify whether the coverage is for the areas listed in Part I.A.3.a or b and if the coverage includes additional areas designated by the Division.
+This permit covers all areas designated by the division within the boundaries of the permittee identified area in the certification that are served by, or contribute to, municipal separate storm sewers owned or operated by the permittee that discharge to state waters.
+The certification issued to each permittee will specify the jurisdictional boundary.
+However, within the jurisdictional boundary only activities within the implementation authority of the permittee are subject to the permit.